Benefits of Oregon grape root include liver stimulation, skin benefits, and prevention of a number of digestive complications such as cramps or IBS.

 When used on the skin, Oregon grape has been found to combat certain skin irritations.
 Studies have concluded that herbal remedies are often more effective on dermatological conditions than pharmaceuticals, and the Oregon grapes power to help fight psoriasis and atopic dermatitis would seem to support that claim.

-Oregon grape root contains a number of alkaloids and because of this it has a very bitter taste and can take some getting used to if taken straight.
+As with most “liver herbs,” Oregon grape root contains a number of alkaloids that give it a very bitter taste that can take some getting used to if taken straight.
 However, the positive benefits of these alkaloids far outweigh the momentary discomfort that their bitter taste may cause.
 In China, where Oregon grape root is also substituted for the herb coptis, studies have shown that one of the alkaloids the plant contains, berbamine, can help strengthen bone marrow and assist chemotherapy and radiation patients in their recovery – not bad for a little shrub grown in the Pacific Northwest.

 For more information on digestive health, read more about digestive enzymes here.

 I want to make up my own angel eyes for my dog.